RAAJSHREE/Emo-based-Music-Player/README.md

 1)"Download This Files in a folder".
 2)Make Sure that You have Python
-3)Make Sure python->LIB->Site-packages have "cv2" and "eel" in it ,or else download Opencv by Open Command prompt Run
+3)Make Sure python->LIB->Site-packages have "cv2" and "eel" in it ,or else download Opencv by Open Command prompt Run,

 # pip install opencv-python
 # pip install opencv-contrib-python

 Finally,
-Just Run capture.py file
+Just Run "capture.py" file